enkelmedia/TheDashboard/README.md

 }
 ```

-And then you need to create a Composer that adds you’re new Counter.
+And then you need to create a Composer that adds youâ€™re new Counter.

 ```csharp
 [ComposeAfter(typeof(TheDashboardComposer))]